 This fund is named in memory of a former JLC governor who a keen advocate of setting up a trust fund.
 Establish in 1995, the fund is there to ‘support and promote the advancement of education of present or former full-time students of John Leggott College by granting financial assistance to them.’

 Support from the fund is only offered to those who have already made use of all other forms of financial support available to full time students.
 Successful applicants may be offered grants from the fund or the support may be in the form of a loan which has to be repaid over a specified time period.
+In order to apply you must complete the above Financial Support Application Form 2018 to be assessed for ALL aspects of financial support before the Trust Fund will consider the application.

 Barbara Brown Trust